GregFuntera/potato-coder-angular/README.md

 ### Added
 - Added API for prod and local
 - Added pipe for sanitizing innerHTML
+- Installed github pages for deployment

 ## [1.0.0] - 2018-07-31
 ### Changed